Download the User Manual.

 Although the CDISC ODM Standard is THE standard for the exchange of clinical data and metadata, we observe that "flat" data files,

-such as CSV files, bar-delimited data files and exports from Excel worksheets are still used in our industry.
+such as CSV files, bar-delimited data files, exports from Excel worksheets, and SAS Transport 5 (XPT) files are still used in our industry.
 An example is where laboratories send the

 data as simple text files with field delimited by a comma or semicolon, or a vertical bar.

 As there is a high variability in such data files, each type requires different software and methods to work with it.
 As such, we have decided to not support all possible variations of such "flat" files in our popular SDTM-ETL software, but instead provide a tool that allows users to transform such "flat" data files into CDISC ODM.

 Our "ODM Generator" allows to load "flat" data files, where data fields are separated by a delimiter, or SAS XPT files.

 Once a data file loaded, the system can generate a proposal for the metadata, which is derived from the data itself.
 The generated table with the metadata can then be edited by the user,

 Fields can be assigned an ODM-OID, an ODM name, and the data type and maximal field length can be changed.
 This needs to be done only once for each distinct file type (e.g. company-internal standard), and can then be reused many times to generate the ODM files with captured data.